-Additional elective course work to meet the 30 credits required for the degree can consist of with courses at the 400-level or above (not 300 level courses or below), independent study credits (MI 890), internships credits (MI 893), or 800 level credits from other departments.
-All electives must be approved by the student's Academic Advisor and the MI master's director
+- 5. Additional elective course work to meet the 30 credits required for the degree can consist of with courses at the 400-level or above (not 300 level courses or below), independent study credits (MI 890), internships credits (MI 893), or 800 level credits from other departments.
+All electives must be approved by the student's Academic Advisor and the MI master's director.
+Not more than 6 elective credits may be taken from outside the college may be counted toward the requirements for the Master of Arts degree in Media and Information. - Enroll in 4-6 Plan A Thesis (MI 899) or Plan B Project (MI 898) credits Enroll in either thesis or project credits depending on your program.
+Students who pursue a Plan B Poster do not take project (MI 898) credits.

-There is a six-credit maximum for independent studies and internships combined towards the degree
+- 7. At least 16 credits in the degree must be at the MI 800-level or above.
+Only 1 credit from Thesis or Project may count towards the 16-credit minimum. - 8.
+There is a six-credit maximum for independent studies and internships combined towards the degree - 9.
 There is a maximum of 36 credits a student can enroll for towards the degree.
 Requests for overrides need to go to the registrar's office.
 Should the number of credits go above 45 the RO will confer with the Graduate School before considering the request for an exception.